 The valleys of southeast Guizhou Province have seen numerous wars and interracial conflict over the centuries.
 Millions of Han Chinese have used this area to migrate from northern to southern China.
 As a result, there are numerous ethnic groups living among the mountains in this region.

-Customs As previously mentioned, the Sanqiao have lost their own identity and now practice the customs of the people who live nearest to them.
-Some Sanqiao practise Dong customs while others have taken up the Miao way of life.
+What are their lives like?
+As previously mentioned, the Sanqiao have lost their own identity and now practice the customs of the people who live nearest to them.
+Some Sanqiao practice Dong customs while others have taken up the Miao way of life.

-Christianity Little is known about the status of Christianity among the Sanqiao, but their location is one of the more gospel-neglected parts of southern China.
-Few missionaries ever ventured into the mountains of southeast Guizhou prior to 1949, and few believers exist among the local Dong or Miao.
+We know very little about the status of Christianity among the Sanqiao, but their location is one of the more gospel-neglected parts of southern China.
+Few missionaries ever ventured into the mountains of southeast Guizhou prior to 1949.

 It is estimated that more than 5,000 Sanqiao people live in the southeastern part of Guizhou Province, possibly in Liping County.
 The Sanqiao area is near the juncture of Guizhou and Hunan provinces, and the Guangxi Zhuang Autonomous Region.
 (Source: Operation China, 2000)